nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ## Current Learnings and Activities

+- [ ] Work through [CSS Battle](https://cssbattle.net) daily challenges and "Golf" rounds as time permits.
+- [ ] Brush-up on [LeetCode Challenges](https://leetcode.com) on a regular basis, focusing on DS&A topics to maintain core comprehensions.
+- [ ] Continue learning about and using [ASP.NET Blazor](./aspnet-blazor-2025-notes.md).
+- [ ] Continue learning about and using [Docker](./docker-learnings.md) for dev, test, and cloud (as necessary).
 - [ ] Update my custom [Weather App](https://github.com/nojronatron/MobWxCloud) to be cloud-native, supporting Web, WinUI 3, and Android.
-- [ ] Continue learning about and using [Docker](./docker-learnings.md) for dev, test, and cloud (as necessary).

 ## Cheatsheets